DanijelHuis/ArchitectureDemo/README.md

 Note that this kind of modularisation won't help much regarding build times or separating work between teams, that is not the purpose of it.
 Per-feature modularistaion is a better choice if we want that.

 ## Combine, async/await, AsyncSequence
-I use async/await, AsyncSequence, structured concurrency and actor isolation everyhere I can (e.g. repositories, use cases, reducers).
+I use async/await, AsyncSequence, structured concurrency and actor isolation everyhere I can.
 I very much prefer the top-down readability of async/await (AsyncSequence) code compared to closure based Combine.
 I also prefer error handling, cancellation propagation and composability of async throwable functions.
 Combine currently doesn't support actor isolation which is also big downside.

 All that said, Combine is still needed if we need multiple subscribers or some advanced operations that AsyncSequence currently doesn't offer.
 Also, Combine is very convenient to use as data binding for SwiftUI.